 Being expert manipulators of objects, octopuses figured out how to launch objects through the water column.
 They do this by bringing them close to their siphon and forcefully jetting water at whatever object they wish to throw.

-The latest and greatest research to come out of Octopolis in 2021 was that females were really the ones throwing things.
+The latest and greatest research to come out of Octopolis in 2021 was that it seems as if females were really the ones throwing things.

 Their targets?
 Mostly males who were generally annoying about their eagerness to mate.
 They would either get hit by: